Appchemy/waitr-website/content/blog/advantages-of-a-point-of-sale-system.md

 But what exactly is a Point of sale system?
 Investopedia defines a Point of Sales system as a place where a customer can make a payment for products and services and pay sales taxes.
 It is a revolutionized version of the traditional cash register system which can be in a physical store or used for online shopping.

-The latter should already be a good enough reason for you to get a POS for your business, if not, below are 8 benefits of having a cloud-based pos.
-A cloud-based Pos, unlike a traditional pos, will save your data online.
+The latter should already be a good enough reason for you to get a POS for your business.
+Below are the benefits of having a POS system.

 #### Efficient Financial Operations